lucapette/lucapette.github.com/_posts/2011-03-18-improving-irb-history.markdown

 }
 {% endhighlight %}

-I confess I do not like a lot the final implementation of the algorithm I wrote.
-But it does his job: IRB.conf[:AT_EXIT] is an array of proc that irb would call when you leave it.
-Thus, I simply added a proc that willy rewrite your irb history with uniq lines.
-Please tell me if you can do the same using a more elegant solution.
+Not the most beautiful code but it does his job: `IRB.conf[:AT_EXIT]` is an array of proc that IRB calls when you exit.
+Thus, I added a proc that rewrites irb history without duplicates.

-## yaih

-Well, the history commands we talked about could be a nice improvement in your irbrc too.
-I published a gem to share these methods with you.
-Install it with:

-{% highlight ruby %}
-gem install yaih
-{% endhighlight %}

-and then require it in your irbrc.
-I published [yaih](https://github.com/lucapette/yaih) just a couple of days ago and it has some lacks.
-I would like to write some tests for it but I need some suggestion because I don’t know how I can write effective tests in this kind of situation.
-Then I’d like to add some options, especially if someone will kindly suggest me some :)